Arrested Capitol Rioters Had Guns And Bombs, Everyday Careers And Olympic Medals

 They traveled from as far as Hawaii to join the protest of Congress certifying Democrat Joe Biden’s election win, which Republican President Donald Trump has falsely claimed resulted from widespread election fraud.
 Some brought all manner of weapons or explosives, underscoring the grave threat from an insurrection that resulted in five deaths, including a police officer, and dozens of injuries.

+Also read: US Capitol Hill Breached: Bombing, Assassination Attempt and Other Past Instances of Violence

-Federal prosecutors have said they expect to bring charges against hundreds of people involving the riot and related threats and violence.
-They had charged about 80 as of Thursday, a Justice Department spokeswoman said.
-Their task was made much harder by that fact that overwhelmed police initially made few arrests of the hundreds of people who stormed the building – just 14 were detained that day by the U.S. Capitol Police, which guards the building.
-And yet many suspects made investigators’ and prosecutors’ jobs easy by mugging for news cameras and posting what authorities described as real-time confessions – including videos of themselves – in postings on social media as they pushed their way inside the Capitol, home to the U.S. Congress, according to a Reuters review of court records.
+Their task was made much harder by the fact that the overwhelmed police initially made few arrests of the hundreds of people who stormed the building, just 14 were detained that day by the U.S. Capitol Police, which guards the building.
+And yet many suspects made investigators’ and prosecutors’ jobs easy by mugging for news cameras and posting what authorities described as real-time confessions including videos of themselves in postings on social media as they pushed their way inside the Capitol, home to the U.S. Congress, according to a Reuters review of court records.

 “People are going to be shocked with some of the egregious conduct that happened in the Capitol,” Sherwin said.